cs4241-19a/a2-shortstack/README.md

 ---
 - This website is designed to help students better understand their grades and keep things organized so they can balance their workload particularly during the final exam time.
 - Currently this website does fulfill what it is designed for but unfortunately I really could not figure out how to make the delete/modify work with Firebase and it is too late for me to go back.
+- Because of the update functionality, students can constantly change their current grade in class in order to better monitor their progress.

 Main Challenges:
 ---